isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :isccmd:`reservation-update` allows for the update of an existing host.
 It takes the
-same set of arguments as :ref:``command-reservation-add``, and just as well,
+same set of arguments as :isccmd:`reservation-add`, and just as well,
 requires a host identifier and a subnet ID to identify the host that is being
 updated.
 The command can be as simple as having only the two mandatory entries: